 This post may contain affiliate links meaning that at no cost to you I may receive a small commission if you make a purchase using my link.
 I thank you for your support!
 Please read my DISCLOSURE for more info.

 I am a fan of simple, easy to make meals.
 I can eat my oatmeal every day and never get bored with it.
 However, we have a couple of meal-related family traditions.
-Every Saturday, my husband makes us crepes (I’ll be sharing the recipe soon), and every Sunday I make these protein and iron-rich vegan pancakes.
+Every Saturday, my husband makes us crepes (I’ll be sharing the recipe soon), and every Sunday I make these protein- and iron-dense vegan pancakes.

 What is so unique about them?
 Do we really need another million-and-three-hundred-forty-fifth pancake recipe?